s-20/unnamed/Aspects.md

 ## Character Creation: What's Next

-The next step in Character Creation is to select 5 [Traits](Traits.md).
+The next step in Character Creation is to define from 1 to 3 [Challenges](CHallenges.md).